 - Rotating mass shaker excitation.

 In the ambient vibration survey the floor dynamic excitation is provided by the environment in which it resides.
 Vibration responses to this kind of excitation are acquired over a grid of test points covering the floor area of interest.
 This grid needs to be dense enough to describe all of the likely floor mode shapes in sufficient detail.
 It is also necessary to ensure that the modes of interest are excited by the ambient environment and that the reference transducers are away from the nodal points of the mode being measured.

-Excitation in a heel-drop test is provided by a single person raising himself on the balls of the feet, and dropping onto the heels, thus providing an impact.
+Excitation in a heel-drop test is provided by a single person raising themselves on the balls of their feet, and dropping onto their heels, thus providing an impact.
 The multi-modal decaying response to this impulsive broadband excitation can be measured at one or more locations simultaneously.
 This method may be used to obtain the modal frequencies of the floor.

 In the rotating mass exciter, two masses rotate in a vertical plane at the same speed but in opposite directions, so that the horizontal components of their inertial forces cancel, leaving only a sinusoidally varying vertical force.
 Harmonic forces at particular frequencies generated by the rotating mass shaker excite floor harmonic responses at the same frequencies.
 These are then measured simultaneously at one or more grid points on the floor and their amplitudes recorded.
 The excitation frequency is then changed and the corresponding harmonic response amplitudes are again recorded.
 By repeating this process for a number of frequencies and plotting the recorded amplitudes against the frequencies for each test point, it is possible to estimate likely natural frequencies of the floor.